neu-se/CS4530-CS5500-Spring-2021/tutorials/week6-react.md

 # Chakra UI

 Chakra UI is a simple, modular and accessible component library that gives you the building blocks you need to build your React applications.
 Chakra UI provides a set of customizable components which can be easily integrated into a React App.
 A full list of available component can be found [here](https://chakra-ui.com/docs/getting-started).
-Let us add Chakra UI to our project and use the Button component in out Counter component.
+Let us add Chakra UI to our project using the Button component in out Counter component.

 - Install chakra UI using npm with the below command:
    - `*$ npm i --save @chakra-ui/react @emotion/react @emotion/styled framer-motion*`